WP Engine Smart Search

 Licensing

-To purchase a license for your Premium plan, contact our Sales team or your Account Manager for assistance.
+To purchase a license for a Premium plan, contact our Sales team or the Account Manager for assistance.

-To purchase a license for your Atlas plan, you can either select WP Engine Smart Search as an Add-on when signing up for your plan, or you can purchase it through the Add-ons page of your existing plan.
+To purchase a license for the WP Engine Headless Platform plan, either select WP Engine Smart Search as a Product Extension when signing up for a plan, or purchase it through the Products page of the existing plan.

-You are granted an unlimited number of licenses per site when you sign up for WP Engine Smart Search.
-And after purchase, you can install WP Engine Smart Search on as many sites as your plan allows.
+After purchase, install WP Engine Smart Search on as many sites as the plan allows.

 Enable